-For instance, you may not get into previous employee recognition, but you might feel it is important to address office celebrations (or vice versa).
+For instance, you may not get into previous employee recognition.
+You might, however, feel it is important to address office celebrations.
 Likewise, if you feel that you already have a solid understanding of the position itself, you may focus on the questions to ask the recruiter during the interview that are focused on the company’s needs.

 This list should fully equip you with the right questions to ask a recruiter during phone screen.
 The list of question to ask during a phone interview may be tweaked a bit according to your needs and any time constraints, but these questions to ask during a phone interview are pretty straightforward.

 Now You Know What Questions To Ask In A Phone Interview

 There you have it, these are some good questions to ask on a phone interview.

 Coming up with phone interview questions to ask employer recruiters on your own can be difficult, but thanks to this list, you’ll know what questions to ask without any difficulty.

 These questions will lead you right into the questions to ask HR during interview meetings being held face-to-face, so be sure to write down all the answers you get.

 Don’t forget, you will be asked questions too.

 You will also need to answer recruiter interview questions during a phone screen interview too.
 While it is super important you prepare and diligently ask your own questions, here are some common basic interview questions the recruiter, HR or hiring manager may ask you:

 - Why are you applying for this position?